 - Keep adequately hydrated.
 Stones form in concentrated urine.
 Therefore, it is important to ensure your fluid intake is enough to keep the urine a light straw colour –or enough to make 2-3 litres of urine/day.
 This must be increased in hotter weather and during physical activity.
 It does not seem to matter which fluid is consumed, hence juice, milk, tea or coffee are as effective as water.

 - Maintain a balanced diet.
 The current recommendation is to aim for a HIGH calcium diet (which surprisingly reduces the likelihood of calcium stones).
 The diet should also be low in salt and low in protein.

 - Increase intake of dietary fibre.
 There is some evidence that increasing dietary fibre can reduce absorption of stone forming chemicals.
 Such a dietary modification may not only reduce the risk of stone recurrence, but will also benefit general health by reducing the risk of heart disease, high blood pressure, and colon disease.

-For patients with recurrent stones despite the above measures, more in-depth metabolic analyses can be undertaken, and medication regularly taken to reduce concentration of stone-forming substances in the urine.
+For patients with recurrent kidney stones despite the above measures, more in-depth metabolic analyses can be undertaken, and medication regularly taken to reduce concentration of stone-forming substances in the urine.